Oregon safety Bennett Williams bounces back and leads Ducks in 20-17 over Utah

 As a team captain, Williams strives to set that standard for his fellow teammates, many of whom know all too well what can happen to a team after it loses out on a chance at competing for a national championship.

 The sixth-year senior was injured and didn’t play against Utah last season.
 He sat at home and watched as the Ducks were blown out by the Utes 38-7, dropping from their No. 3 rank, and out of CFP contention.
-After that loss, they bottled up, and lost to Utah two weeks later, 38-10, and Oklahoma in the Alamo Bowl 47-32.
+After that loss, they bottled up, and lost to Utah two weeks later in the Pac-12 Championship, 38-10, and Oklahoma in the Alamo Bowl, 47-32.

 “We held that loss for a year,” defensive end Brandon Dorlus said.
 “That was always in the back of our consciousness.”

-When it came time to face the team that had stripped the Ducks of their shot at a national championship in 2021, the same one that dominated them in the Pac-12 championship two weeks later, they channeled the resentment they had held onto.
+When it came time to face the team that had stripped the Ducks of their shot at a national championship in 2021, the same one that had dominated them in the Pac-12 championship two weeks later, they channeled that resentment they had held onto.

 It showed.